brettsmith212/create-llm-prompt/instructions.md

 Other rules:
 - DO NOT remove <ai_context> sections.
 These are to provide you additional context about each file.
-- DO NOT ever add <ai_context> to the code you generate.
 - If you create a file, add an <ai_context> comment section at the top of the file.
 - If you update a file make sure its <ai_context> stays up-to-date
 - DO NOT add comments related to your edits
 - DO NOT remove my existing comments
+- DO NOT STOP responding with the code output until the entire XML code response is finished

 We may go back and forth a few times.
 If we do, remember to continue to output the entirety of the code in an XML section (if applicable).